Military Car Insurance: USAA, Discounts & Best Coverage for Service Members

 Pincher's Pro Tip

 Never cancel your policy entirely during deployment.
 A lapse in coverage — even a short one — can label you as high-risk and lead to significantly higher premiums when you return.
+In some cases, GEICO has been reported to charge up to 45% more post-deployment for members who had a lapse.
 Storage coverage is a fraction of the cost of full coverage and keeps your record clean.
+See our full guide on deployment coverage options for step-by-step instructions.

 Overseas Deployment Insurance